-The financial statements have been prepared in accordance with the requirements of the Northern Territory of Australia Association Act and the basis of accounting specified by all Australian Standards applicable to all entities reporting under Australian Accounting Standards and Interpretations, and the disclosure requirements of Accounting Standards AASB 101: Presentation of Financial Statements, AASB 107 : Cash Flow Statements, AASB 108: Accounting Policies, Changes in Accounting Estimates and Errors, AASB 1031: Materiality and AASB 1054: Australian additional Disclosures.
+The financial statements have been prepared in accordance with the requirements of the Northem Territory of Australia Association Act and the basis of accounting specified by all Australian Standards applicable to all entitles reporting under Australian Accounting Standards and Interpretations, and the disclosure requirements of Accounting Standards AASB 101: Presentation of Financial Statements, AASB 107 : Cash Flow Statements, AASB 108: Accounting Policies, Changes in Accounting Estimates and Errors, AASB 1031: Materiality and AASB 1054: Australian additional Disclosures; as appropriate for Not-for-Profit oriented entities.

 The financial statements, except for the cash flow information, have been prepared on an accruals basis and are based on historical costs unless otherwise stated in the notes.
 Material accounting policies adopted in the preparation of these financial statements are presented below and have been consistently applied unless stated otherwise.
-The amounts presented in the financial statements have been rounded to the nearest doltar.
+The amounts presented in the financial statements have been rounded to the nearest dollar.